Here's some common fatal mistakes made when planting and caring for young tube citrus trees.

-During the first month after planting you should water at the base of the trunk so that you completely wet the roots daily for at least one month, then follow our care guide instructions.
+During the first month after planting you should water at the base of the trunk so that you completely wet the roots daily for at least one month.

 If you are keeping your tree in an area with extreme heat, especially in the back of a car or a garage where the temperature may go above 120°, be very careful as your tree may die in less than a day.